microsoft/winfile/README.md

 18. Hardlinks and Junctions and can be created by pressing CTRL + SHIFT + ALT during drag and drop of directories/files
 19. The delimiters for splitting words for the GotoCache can be configured via Winfile.ini[Settings]GotoCachePunctuation.
 The default is - _.
 20. The scroll behavior of the treeview on expand can be configured via Winfile.ini[Settings]ScrollOnExpand.
 The default is to scroll.
-21. Can handle pathes up to 1024 characters with Windows10 >= 1607.
+21. Can handle paths up to 1024 characters with Windows10 >= 1607.
 Set HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled=1 as admin.
 22. Japanese localisation with full-width katakanas
 23. Create files with suffix '- Copy', when copying with (`ctrl+C`) -> (`ctrl+V`) in the same dir, or drag-copy with mouse onto empty space in same dir.